forta-network/starter-kits/batched-tx-disperse-multisend-py/README.md

 - on the events:
   - ERC20 and ERC721 standards are supposed to emit `Transfer` events when the tokens are moved
   - the bot parses the transaction log, looking for those events
+- on the value:
+  - the sums of each array are calculated
+  - and compared to the transaction value
+  - if there's a match, the transaction value is very likely to be sprayed among several transfers
 - on the balances:
   - the balances of all the addresses involved can be checked
   - in particular, the balance of the `from` address is expected to change (decrease) while the `to` is supposed to remain mostly unchanged (apart from the possible collection of a fee)